-The producer must select a coverage level percent for basic and optional units.
-The minimum allowable coverage level is 65 percent and the maximum allowable is 75 percent for basic and optional units (in 5% increments only, e.g. 65%, 70%, 75%), and 85 percent for whole-farm and enterprise units (in 5% increments only, e.g. 65%, 70%, 75%, 80%, 85%).
+The producer must select a coverage level percent.
+The minimum allowable coverage level is 65 percent and the maximum allowable is 85 percent for basic, optional, whole-farm and enterprise units.

-Projected harvest price - This price is used to determine the expected per-acre revenue.
+Projected harvest price - This price is used to determine the expected per-acre revenue and calculate premium.

-- For corn, the projected harvest price is the simple average of the final daily settlement prices in February for the Chicago Board of Trade (CBOT) December corn futures contract. - For soybeans, the projected harvest price is the simple average of the final daily settlement prices in February for the CBOT November soybean futures contract. - For spring wheat, the projected harvest price is the simple average of the final daily settlement prices in February for the Minneapolis Grain Exchange (MGE) September hard red spring wheat futures contract.
+- For corn in all covered states except Arkansas, the projected harvest price is the simple average of the final daily settlement prices in February for the Chicago Board of Trade (CBOT) December corn futures contract.
+For corn in Arkansas, the projected harvest price is the simple average of the final daily settlement prices for the first ten trading days in February for the CBOT December corn futures contract. - For soybeans in all covered states except Arkansas, the projected harvest price is the simple average of the final daily settlement prices in February for the CBOT November soybean futures contract.
+For soybeans in Arkansas, the projected harvest price is the simple average of the final daily settlement prices for the first ten trading days in February for the CBOT November soybeans futures contract. - For spring wheat, the projected harvest price is the simple average of the final daily settlement prices in February for the Minneapolis Grain Exchange (MGE) September hard red spring wheat futures contract.
 Note that durum wheat can be insured as hard red spring wheat. - For winter wheat in Idaho, Indiana, Kentucky, Michigan, Ohio and Tennessee, the projected harvest price is the simple average of the final daily settlement prices from August 15 to September 14 for the following year CBOT July soft red winter wheat futures contract.
 For winter wheat in Arkansas, Colorado, Iowa, Kansas, Missouri, Oklahoma and South Dakota, the projected harvest price is the simple average of the final daily settlement prices from August 15 to September 14 for the following year KCBT July hard red winter wheat futures contract. - For sunflowers, the projected harvest price is the simple average of the final daily settlement prices in February for the CBOT October soybean oil futures contract divided by two, then subtract one. - For feed barley, the projected harvest price is the simple average of the final daily settlement prices in February for the Winnipeg Commodity Exchange (WCE) October feed barley futures contract multiplied by 0.02177.
 This factor converts the WCE price from Canadian dollars per metric ton to Canadian dollars per bushel.
-To convert into U.S. dollars multiply the price in Canadian dollars per bushel by the simple average of the final daily settlement prices in February on the September Canadian dollar futures contract on the Chicago Mercantile Exchange (MERC). - For canola, the projected harvest price is the simple average of the final daily settlement prices in February for the WCE November canola futures contract divided by 2,205.
+To convert into U.S. dollars multiply the price in Canadian dollars per bushel by the simple average of the final daily settlement prices in February on the September Canadian dollar futures contract on the Chicago Mercantile Exchange (CME). - For canola, the projected harvest price is the simple average of the final daily settlement prices in February for the WCE November canola futures contract divided by 2,205.
 This factor converts the WCE price from Canadian dollars per metric ton to Canadian dollars per pound.
-To convert into U.S. dollars multiply the price in Canadian dollars per pound by the simple average of the final daily settlement prices in February on the September Canadian dollar futures contract on the MERC.
+To convert into U.S. dollars multiply the price in Canadian dollars per pound by the simple average of the final daily settlement prices in February on the September Canadian dollar futures contract on the CME.

-The crop projected harvest price is used in determining the crop replant payment.
 The prevented planting payment is based on the per-acre revenue guarantee.